 This program coincides with the Portuguese LSA+.

-FSP Brazil is oriented towards the acquisition of an advanced level of the Portuguese language (Brazilian Portuguese) through the experience of living with a Brazilian family studying language, literature, and civilization, and excursions to sites of interest in São Paulo, Minas Gerais and Rio de Janeiro.
+The FSP is oriented towards the acquisition of an advanced level of the Portuguese language (Brazilian Portuguese) through the experience of living with a Brazilian family studying language, literature, and civilization, and excursions to sites of interest in São Paulo, Minas Gerais, and Rio de Janeiro.

 THE STUDY ABROAD EXPERIENCE

 The Portuguese-Speaking World and its Literatures and Cultures: The Definition of an Identity

 OR an equivalent course by permission from the faculty director

 Selection Criteria: Participants will be accepted on the basis of their application forms, letters of reference, and an interview

 For more information, please see the Spanish and Portuguese Department website.

 "Studying abroad has helped me broaden my world view while more importantly, learning more about myself in the process"

 The fees charged by the College for a Dartmouth-sponsored off-campus term of study include regular tuition charges for a term at Dartmouth, service fees, as well as the specific costs established for each off-campus study locale.
 In many programs, the room and board costs tend to be higher than for a term in Hanover.
 You can view a budget sheet for each program by clicking on the appropriate term.
 The cost of transportation to and from the site is the responsibility of the student.